Young entrepreneurs often forget an important step before launching a startup: creating their business plan.

 Look up the numbers again.
 42% failure for startups that couldn’t find the product-market fit.
 29% for lack of capital.

-Being able to overcome those problems will increase your odds of success.
+Being able to overcome those problems will increase your odds of success as an aspiring entrepreneur.